EdenWise/hjcrc/readme.md

-### History of the Judeo-Christian Religion and How It Effects Civilization
+### Document Creation: History of the Judeo-Christian Religion and How It Effects Civilization

 This is a repository to develop a document on the "History of the Judeo-Christian Religion and How It Effects Civilization".
 I am writing this document in markdown so that other people can help---if anybody wants to do so.
 This is a life work for me... :).

 The raw document is titled [hjcrc.md](https://github.com/EdenWise/hjcrc/blob/main/hjcrc.md).
 And listed below are the steps I take to convert it to a pretty Microsoft Word document: [HJCR1](http://tinyurl.com/hjcr1).

-#### Original Conversion

-I started originally with a Microsoft-Word document and I converted it to Markdown.
-This is the command I used (`--wrap=none` because text editors have the ability to do word wrapping [pandoc by default will insert newlines at 72 characters]):

-    pandoc.exe --from docx --to markdown --wrap=none .\hjcrc.docx --output .\hjcrc.md
+(*Side note: I converted my original document (written in MS word) to markdown with this command (`--wrap=none` because text editors have the ability to do word wrapping [pandoc by default will insert newlines at 72 characters]): `pandoc.exe --from docx --to markdown --wrap=none .\hjcrc.docx --output .\hjcrc.md`)

-* Tabs to paragraph indents possible? `pandoc.exe --preserve-tabs` fails because docx is paragraphs with indents?
-* Pandoc needs help to convert SVGs to PNG(!?) and uses [librsvg](https://wiki.gnome.org/action/show/Projects/LibRsvg).
-I found one for Windows online (believe this [download](https://opensourcepack.blogspot.com/2012/06/rsvg-convert-svg-image-conversion-tool.html) is it); tell me if needed, I have a copy.
-Here is the line that `pandoc.exe` probably uses to convert them:

-      rsvg-convert --format=png --dpi-x=220 --dpi-y=220 --output <name>.png <name>.svg

 #### reference.docx build (I have renamed it template.docx here):